 I’ve noticed a trend in my spending lately.
 It is increasing – frequently.

-Increased spending is never a good trend.
+Increased lifestyle creep is never a good trend.

 Spending creep happens naturally.